-As Board Certified Endocrinologists, our team has particular expertise in the treatment of thyroid disease.
+As a Board Certified Endocrinologists, our team has particular expertise in the treatment of thyroid disease.
 Individuals may present different symptoms, including thyroid nodules and/or signs of underactive or overactive function.
 It is our job to do the investigative work necessary to understand each person’s thyroid function.

 What Is Thyroid Disease?